dexie/Dexie.js/README.md

 #### Hello World (for modern browsers)

 All modern browsers support ES modules and top-level awaits.
-No transipler needed.
+No transpiler needed.
 Here's the previous example in a modern flavour:

 ```html
 <!DOCTYPE html>